Odin94/regex-anki-deck/README.md

 # regex-anki-deck
 An Anki flashcards deck for studying regex basics.

-Find the deck on [Anki Web](https://ankiweb.net/shared/info/1348500400) or download from this repository and import Linux_Bash_Cheatsheet.apkg
+Find the deck on [Anki Web](https://ankiweb.net/shared/info/1348500400) or download from this repository and import Regex.apkg

 ### Contents
 Contains 45 flash cards for learning linux terminal tools.